Female Sexuality in Society and Self

 A few years ago, I was told I carry myself with an air of “pious guilt.”

 Although I bring up the impact it had on the perception of eroticism, I was raised without any religious structure.
-Not even simply without but more accurately against
+Not even simply without, but more accurately against.
+Unbaptised, I felt like a splash of holy water would singe my flesh.
+Condemned.
+Not believing in condemnation.

-My parents are polar opposite– Mother an unyielding Atheist and Father born and raised in the Christian Church.
-My mother who raves, remarried to a DJ, spent the 80s busking in New York City subways, and had met her first love (a woman!) in jail for protesting the funding of war in Yemen.
-Then, my father who voted for Reagan, remarried to a conservative Catholic, works in corporate finance, and is a recovering -phobic in every sense of the word.
-How the two ever married in the first place seems a shock to everyone who knows them, hence the divorce shortly after bringing me into the world.
+My parents are opposites.
+Mother, an unyielding atheist, and Father, born and raised in the Christian Church.
+She raves, spent the 80s busking in New York City subways, and had met her first love in jail for protesting.
+He voted for Reagan, remarried to a conservative Catholic, and still has to be reminded what a slur is.

-Where I conclude in values and politics when raised by parents with greatly differing views has, for years, been a blurry line– difficult to materialize into the how and why and who of my personhood.
-Certainly my mother’s daughter, I am an activist for human rights, bodily autonomy, and anti-violence.
-Though, also of my father, I am quiet in my beliefs, passive, privileged, and curious of God.
+Where I conclude in values and politics when raised by parents with greatly differing views has, for years, been this blurry line, difficult to materialize into the how, why, and who of my personhood.
+My mother’s daughter, I lean politically blue, faithless, praise the great search for pleasure.
+Though also of my father, I am passive, privileged, shortsighted.

-Where he respects and she scoffs, I am torn.
+Where he respects, and she scoffs, I am often torn.

-At 17, when I “lost” my virginity to my boyfriend at the time.
-My mom hugged me, said she was proud.
-My father, in anger, forced us to break up, while his wife avoided speaking to me for three months after.
-Their reactions were in striking contrast.
+At 17, I (instinctively, I want to type “gave/lost/offered my virginity”) had sex with my boyfriend at the time.
+My mother hugged me, said she was proud.
+My father, in anger, asked me to break up with him.
+My stepmother avoided speaking to me for three months.
+Called me a slut.

-I immediately had the urge to defend as well as hate myself for having sex.
+I immediately wanted to defend as well as hate myself for having sex.

-On one hand, as I told the reprimanding, it had been with someone I dated for a year before allowing this “milestone,” we were safe about it, and intimacy is natural within relationships.
-On the other hand, as I said to the joyous, I have now given away something as sacred and profound as my virginity as a woman, the relationship will become centered around this intimate act, and an innocent high school dynamic had been sullied into one of maturity and adult behavior.
+On one hand, as I told the Reprimander, it had been with someone I dated for a year before this “milestone,” we were safe about it, and intimacy is natural within relationships.
+Arguably as natural as the air in our lungs, as the chain of predator and prey.
+On the other hand, as I said to the Joyous, I have now given away something as sacred and profound as my virginity as a woman, every relationship will now become centered around this intimate act, and an innocent high school dynamic has been sullied into one of maturity and adult behavior.

-I fought for this part of my life to be seen as freeing and feminist, but I also felt my skin crawling with regret.
+I fought for this part of my life to be seen as freeing and feminist, but I also felt my skin crawling with remorse.

-In middle school, I claimed to be waiting until marriage.
-In high school, I promised to keep sexual relations contained to long-term.
+In my utmost youth, I claimed to be waiting until marriage.
+In high school, I promised to keep sexual relations contained to long-term relationships.
 Now, in college and single, I feel this push and pull between what I desire and what society encourages.

 The ‘College Experience’

-Certainly helping his argument, I joined a sorority in my first month of freshman year and quickly settled into the bubble that is Greek life.
-Over a year later, while I certainly protest many stereotypes, ‘hookup culture’ is a clearly integrated aspect of University, perhaps especially within sororities and fraternities.
+Certainly helping his argument, I joined a sorority in my first month of freshman year and quickly settled into the bubble that is UCSB Greek Life.
+Over a year later, while I certainly protest many stereotypes, ‘hookup culture’ is a clearly integrated aspect of college, perhaps especially within this sector.

-What my participation is, in this culture, is what has brought me to question my stance on female sexuality.
-I suppose that is too broad of a term, for I do not consider the sexuality of anyone else but my own.
+My participation in this culture is what has brought me to question my stance on female sexuality.
+I suppose that is too broad a term, for I do not consider the sexuality of anyone else but my own.
 Therefore, I mean my stance on whether or not I should be having sex, in what context to have it, where this visceral judging of myself was born, and if it is valid.

 One-night stands do not embody sex.
-Rather it is more known as the reckoning of emotional connection.
-Yet while it is the extreme, I find it to be a more intimidating stimulant to my inner turmoil with personal desire versus societal expectation.
-Where I debate if the urge to judge the act is a show of values or an impulse to be a “proper woman.”
+Rather, it is more known as the reckoning of emotional connection.
+So while it is the extreme, I find it to be a more intimidating stimulant to my inner turmoil with personal desire versus societal expectation.
+I debate whether the urge to judge the act is a show of values or an impulse to be a “proper woman.”

 Quote, Morals, Unquote